Asfreeman91/Asfreeman91/README.md

 ## Hi, my name's Alex 👋

-I'm an aspiring full stack developer.
-I recently completed a back-end developer course at Promineo Tech, and am going to be learning front-end development.
-Currently, I'm looking for an intership or job opportunity while I attend the front-end program.
+I'm a full stack developer.
+Recently, I completed back-end and front-end developer courses at Promineo Tech and I'm certified in both.
+Currently, I'm looking for an intership or job opportunity.

 - 🐢 I’m currently working on a turtles REST API.
 I love turtles and I have two Red-footed tortoises.
 I plan on adding more to this database but it currently includes different turtle species, as well as their characteristics and locations where they can be found.
-- 🖥 I’m currently learning front-end development.
+- 🖥 I’m currently working on a hiking website that allows users to save their favorite hikes.
 - 🎮 Fun fact: I have a bachelor's degree in medical laboratory science.
 I also enjoy backpacking and playing video games.